Harmonic analysis for pulsar timing arrays: Introduction

-Standard PTA pipelines incorporate a Bayesian analysis to characterize frequency spectrum information and a frequentist analysis~\cite{Anholm:2008wy} to assess the evidence of HD angular correlations (e.g., see Ref.~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}).
-However, an equivalent way to represent the HD angular correlation function is through the angular power spectrum, obtained directly by decomposing the GW perturbation into spherical harmonics~\cite{Dai:2012bc} with multipole $\ell$~\cite{Qin:2018yhy}.
-The angular power spectrum for an isotropic SGWB has a dominant quadrupole ($\ell=2$) contribution due to the tensorial nature of GWs, while higher multipole contributions scale as $\sim$$\ell^{-4}$~\cite{Mingarelli:2013dsa, Gair:2014rwa, Qin:2018yhy}.
+Standard PTA pipelines incorporate a Bayesian analysis to characterize frequency spectrum information and a frequentist analysis~\cite{Anholm:2008wy} to assess the evidence of HD angular correlations (e.g., see Refs.~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}).
+However, an equivalent way to represent the HD angular correlation function is through the angular power spectrum, obtained directly by decomposing the isotropic SGWB into spherical harmonics~\cite{Dai:2012bc} with multipole $\ell$~\cite{Qin:2018yhy}.
+The angular power spectrum for an isotropic SGWB has a dominant quadrupole ($\ell=2$) contribution due to the tensorial nature of GWs, while higher multipole contributions scale as $\sim$$\ell^{-4}$~\cite{ Gair:2014rwa, Qin:2018yhy}.

 In this paper, we investigate the capabilities of PTAs to measure the angular power spectrum of an isotropic SGWB.
 We perform Bayesian analyses with mock PTA data and allow the relative amplitudes of the angular power spectrum multipoles to vary as independent parameters.
-This flexibility naturally permits a search of an isotropic SGWB that incorporates generic modifications of General Relativity (GR), which may feature GWs with subliminal speeds and non-Einsteinian polarization modes~\cite{Mihaylov:2018uqm, Qin:2018yhy, Mihaylov:2019lft, Qin:2020hfy}.
+This flexibility naturally permits a search of an isotropic SGWB that incorporates generic modifications of general relativity (GR), which may feature GWs with subliminal speeds and non-Einsteinian polarization modes~\cite{Mihaylov:2018uqm, Qin:2018yhy, Mihaylov:2019lft, Qin:2020hfy, Bernardo:2022rif}.
 By contrast, standard PTA analyses assume HD correlations, which correspond to an angular power spectrum with specific fixed values for the multipole amplitudes.
 Measuring the shape of the angular power spectrum may also help readily identify the presence of other correlations, such as monopolar clock errors and dipolar solar system ephemeris errors~\cite{NANOGrav:2020bcs}, as well as anisotropies in the SGWB~\cite{Mingarelli:2013dsa, Taylor:2013esa, Gair:2014rwa, Hotinli:2019tpc}.